Remedies for a Sore Throat

 You’ve likely experienced the symptoms of a sore throat in your lifetime.
 Itching, scratching, and burning are not fun, especially if they’re accompanied by other symptoms of a cold or a more serious virus.
-Sore throats can be downright miserable, but there is good news.
-You can find relief, and you don’t need to run to your doctor (in most cases) to find it.
+Sore throats can be downright miserable.
+However, you can find relief, without immediately running to your doctor (in some cases) to find it.
 Here are eight ways to feel better when a sore throat sets in.

-Gargle with warm salt water.
-It works.
-The salt pulls the mucous out of your swollen, inflamed tissue and helps relieve the discomfort of a sore throat.
+Gargling with warm salt water can help soothe a scratchy throat.
+The salt pulls the mucus out of your swollen, inflamed tissue and helps relieve the discomfort.

-According to the Mayo Clinic, you should combine one teaspoon of table salt with eight ounces of warm water.
+According to the Mayo Clinic, you should combine 1 teaspoon of table salt with 8 ounces of warm water.
 Stir until the salt dissolves, then gargle with it for several seconds.
 Spit it out, and repeat the salt gargle several times each day.

 Some over-the-counter throat lozenges contain menthol, an ingredient that can gently numb the tissue in your throat.
-This can provide you with temporary relief from the burning and pain.
-In a pinch, peppermint candies can do the same.
+This can provide you with temporary relief from burning and pain sensations.
+In a pinch, peppermint candies can have the same effect.
 Candy and cough drops increase your saliva production and help keep your throat lubricated.
 However, the benefits from candy and cough drops won’t last as long or be as effective as medicated lozenges, and you may find yourself needing relief again soon.

-Avoid giving lozenges or cough drops to young children, though.
+Avoid giving lozenges or cough drops to young children.
 Both are a choking hazard.

-According to the Centers for Disease Control, viruses cause most sore throats.
+According to the Centers for Disease Control and Prevention, viruses cause most sore throats.
 Viruses cannot be treated with antibiotics.
 Instead, the virus has to run its course in your body.

 Over-the-counter anti-inflammatory medicines, such as Advil or Aleve, can actually reduce inflammation and swelling in your throat.
-They can also reduce the pain you experience, which makes them ideal if you need some sore-throat relief.
+They can also reduce any soreness you may experience — an additional benefit for healing a scratchy throat.